 - Two Nomination/letters of reference (one must be a staff member of the school)

-- A short statement on future educational and career plans
+- A cover letter outlining future educational and career plans

 - Candidates are encouraged to request teacher or school counsellor assistance to give guidance in the selection, preparation and presentation of their application or presentation.